Search WSPS.CA

 An injured worker's first priority is to get proper medical attention.
 Ensuring that necessary medical treatment is provided is the responsibility of the employer.
 It may take the form of first aid from a trained co-worker or require transportation to and treatment at a hospital.

 The injury-causing incident must also be reported to the worker's supervisor or employer so that the employer's responsibilities under the Workplace Safety and Insurance Act can be met.
-One of these responsibilities is the completion of a Workplace Safety and Insurance Board form (WSIB Form 7 - downloaded from the WSIB website) which must be submitted to the WSIB before workers, who are eligible, can receive workplace safety insurance (formerly known as workers' compensation).
+One of these responsibilities is the completion of the Workplace Safety and Insurance Board, Form 7 within 3 days (WSIB Form 7) before workers, who are eligible, can receive benefits.

 What is Return to Work?